Tuition and Fees

 - 1 course per term: 3 billing hours

-In 2020-21, a full-time MI student taking 4 courses per term pays a total of $10,882 in tuition and fees for the fall and winter terms.
-The average cost of books and electronic resources for both incoming and returning students in is approximately $110.
+A full-time MI student taking 4 courses per term can expect to pay $10,000 - $11,000 total in tuition and fees for the fall and winter terms.
+The average cost of books and electronic resources for both incoming and returning students in is approximately $100 - $150.
+Note: This does not include residence, student union fees, etc. Students who are not Canadian citizens or Permanent Residents are also required to pay an additional International Tuition Fee.

 SIM Funding & Support